coderwassananmol/Phasesize/README.md

-# gooded-androidtask
+# Phasesize Application
-Phasesize application - GoodEd Android Task
+Calculating sunrise/sunset and moonrise/moonset time using geocoordinates of your location.